Specialising in termite inspections, detection and termite treatment

 Brisbane homes are some of the highest-risk homes in Australia

 In Brisbane, the chance that your home will be attacked by termites is 12 times greater than your home being damaged by a house fire.
-Every year, more money is spent on house repairs from damage caused by termites than damage caused by natural disasters.
+Every year, more money is spent on house repairs from damage caused by termites than the damage caused by natural disasters.
 Yet typical home insurance does not cover you for termite damage.